 Vaccines and Boosters

-Effective June 1, 2023, Salve Regina will not require the COVID-19 vaccine or booster.
+Salve Regina does not require the COVID-19 vaccine or booster.
 Staying up to date with the COVID-19 vaccine and boosters is strongly recommended.

 At the beginning of each semester, undergraduate students are strongly encouraged to have a negative test within the 24 hours prior to their arrival on campus or to their off-campus housing.
 Additionally, graduate and RN-BSN students who are taking in-person classes are strongly encouraged to have a negative test within the 24 hours prior to their first class meeting.